christinereyes/liferay-docs/discover/portal/articles/commerce/01-catalog-management/03-options/01-option-templates.markdown

 each.
 Since radio buttons cannot be deselected, this field type should be be used for options where a selection is not required.

--*Date:* This field type prompts buyers to select a specific date--applicable for services, deliveries, and the like.
+-*Date:* This field type prompts buyers to select a specific date&mdash;applicable for services, deliveries, and the like.
 It does not take option values.

 -*Checkbox:* This type displays a checkbox next to the option template.
 It does